advanced-go/example-domain/README.md

 }
 ~~~

-A package.go file implements the above interfaces, and provides any additional type declarations for integration.

 Example-domain packages also address the following functional areas:
 1. Resource versioning - the timeseries package supports versioning via seperate sub packages, with the exchange functions in package.go.
  ~~~